MenDo03/MenDo03.github.io/Home Lab Projects/Active Directory/README.md

 # Active Directory Home Lab

-A personal home lab project simulating a real enterprise Active Directory environment from scratch using virtual machines.
-Built for hands-on learning, portfolio documentation, and practical experience with systems administration and IT helpdesk workflows.
+A personal hands-on Active Directory home lab simulating a small enterprise environment using Windows Server 2022, and Windows 11 viritual machines.
+Built to develop practical experience in Windows Server administration, Active Directory Domain Services, and common IT support workflows while documenting each stage of deployment and configuration.

 ---